 Personal data is any information about an individual from which that person can be identified.
 We collect different information depending on your relationship with us.

-We process personal information to enable us to provide legal representation to our clients in anticipated, ongoing or concluded legal proceedings.
+We process personal information to enable us to provide legal representation and legal advice to our clients in anticipated, ongoing or concluded legal proceedings.
 This includes:

 Such processing is necessary for performance of the contract between us.

 We process the details of prosecution witnesses, co-defendants and/ or parties on the other side in Client matters for the purpose of carrying out conflict checks.
 Such processing is necessary for our legal obligations and the legitimate interest of meeting our compliance requirements.